-- · A ruling in the Do Not Call litigation requiring us to pay substantial civil penalties and/or damages and/or enjoining us, whether acting directly or indirectly through authorized telemarketers or independent third-party retailers, from certain activities could have a material adverse effect on our results of operations, financial condition and cash flow. - · Our business depends on certain intellectual property rights and on not infringing the intellectual property rights of others. - · We are, and may become, party to various lawsuits which, if adversely decided, could have a significant adverse impact on our business, particularly lawsuits regarding intellectual property. - · Our ability to distribute video content via the Internet, including our Sling TV services, involves regulatory risk. - · Changes in the Cable Act of 1992 ("Cable Act"), and/or the rules of the Federal Communications Commission ("FCC") that implement the Cable Act, may limit our ability to access programming from cable-affiliated programmers at nondiscriminatory rates. - · The injunction against our retransmission of distant networks, which is currently waived, may be reinstated. - · We are subject to significant regulatory oversight, and changes in applicable regulatory requirements, including any adoption or modification of laws or regulations relating to the Internet, could adversely affect our business. - · Our business depends on FCC licenses that can expire or be revoked or modified and applications for FCC licenses that may not be granted. - · We are subject to digital high-definition ("HD") "carry-one, carry-all" requirements that cause capacity constraints. - · Our business, investor confidence in our financial results and DISH Network's stock price may be adversely affected if our internal controls are not effective. - · We may face other risks described from time to time in periodic and current reports we file with the Securities and Exchange Commission ("SEC").
+- The rulings in the Telemarketing litigation requiring us to pay up to an aggregate amount of \$341 million and imposing certain injunctive relief against us, if upheld, would have a material adverse effect on our cash, cash equivalents and marketable investment securities balances and our business operations. - · Our business may be materially affected by the Tax Cuts and Jobs Act of 2017 (the "Tax Reform Act").
+Negative or unexpected tax consequences could adversely affect our business, financial condition and results of operations. - · Our business depends on certain intellectual property rights and on not infringing the intellectual property rights of others - · We are, and may become, party to various lawsuits which, if adversely decided, could have a significant adverse impact on our business, particularly lawsuits regarding intellectual property. - · Our ability to distribute video content via the Internet, including our Sling TV services, involves regulatory risk. - · Changes in the Cable Act of 1992 ("Cable Act"), and/or the rules of the Federal Communications Commission ("FCC") that implement the Cable Act, may limit our ability to access programming from cable-affiliated programmers at nondiscriminatory rates. - · The injunction against our retransmission of distant networks, which is currently waived, may be reinstated. - · We are subject to significant regulatory oversight, and changes in applicable regulatory requirements, including any adoption or modification of laws or regulations relating to the Internet, could adversely affect our business. - · Our business depends on FCC licenses that can expire or be revoked or modified and applications for FCC licenses that may not be granted. - · We are subject to digital high-definition ("HD") "carry-one, carry-all" requirements that cause capacity constraints. - Our business, investor confidence in our financial results and DISH Network's stock price may be adversely affected if our internal controls are not effective. - · We may face other risks described from time to time in periodic and current reports we file with the Securities and Exchange Commission ("SEC").